-In this article I will cover a few more key factors to give you a broader knowledge when it comes to understanding bass.
-All of these elements and factors are extremely important to know if you wish to become a more successful angler.
-Just look at it this way, it's like a jigsaw puzzle, the more pieces of the puzzle you put together, the more you will see the picture as a whole.
+This article will cover a few more essential factors to give you a broader knowledge of understanding bass.
+Look at it this way.
+It's like a jigsaw puzzle.
+The more pieces of the puzzle you put together, the more you will see the picture as a whole.
 What's that mean?
-Putting it in simple terms, the more you understand the bass -- why it does things when it does, where it goes during different seasons, how a bass reacts under certain circumstances, and areas where bass are more likely to be found on different bodies of water -- will definitely help you when it comes to saving precious fishing time as well as becoming a much more productive angler.
+In simple terms, the more you understand the bass -- why it does things when it does, where it goes during different seasons, how a bass reacts under certain circumstances, and areas where bass are more likely to be found on different bodies of water -- it will help you when it comes to saving precious fishing time as well as becoming a much more productive angler.

-To start with we will cover just how important the senses of a bass really are and how they affect bass behavior.
+First, we will cover just how important the senses of a bass are and how they affect bass behavior.

 Hearing & Feeling

-A bass's hearing and feeling are synonymous with each other, in other words I guess you might say that they hear and feel at the same time.
-Unlike you or I where we may hold a conversation with another person understanding what is being said, a bass hears and feels the vibration from the different sounds and movements in the water.
-Different sounds will cause different pitches that send vibrations and a bass will get familiar with certain sounds such as pitches and vibrations made from natural living forage, as well being able to feel any displacement of water within a close proximity caused by even the slightest movement.
+A bass's hearing and feeling are synonymous with each other.
+In other words, they hear and feel simultaneously.
+Unlike you or I, where we may hold a conversation with another person understanding what is being said, a bass hears and feels the vibration from the different sounds and movements in the water.
+Different sounds will cause different pitches that send vibrations.
+Bass will get familiar with certain sounds such as pitches and vibrations made from natural living forage and feel any water displacement within proximity caused by even the slightest movement.

-As far as noise (or sound) baits go (like Rat-L-Traps, Cordell Spots, Rattled Spinnerbaits, etc.), sound travels further in the water than a displacement of water caused by a bait without any sound added to it.
-The reason noise baits work so well is that a bass can hear them at greater distances and can travel further to investigate the sounds made from these types of baits.
+Other baits such as Rat-L-Traps, Cordell Spots, Rattled Spinnerbaits, etc., create sounds that travel further in the water than a displacement of water caused by a bait without any sound added to it.
+The reason noisy baits work so well is that a bass can hear them at greater distances and can travel further to investigate the sounds made from these types of baits.
 Then when close enough to the bait, the sight and taste senses will take precedence over the feeling or hearing senses.

 Taste & Smell

-A bass has taste buds outside its mouth as well as inside of it.
-Now just think a minute!
+A bass has taste buds outside its mouth and inside.
+Now think a minute!
 That means that a bass can taste an object before it even gets in its mouth.
-The taste and smell of a bass are once again synonymous with each other and that a bass smells and tastes at the same time.
+The taste and smell are again synonymous, and the bass smells and tastes are simultaneous.
 Now, how acute is a bass's sense of taste and or smell?

-To sum up the taste and smell segment, here are a few hints to help you understand why you may be getting those quick hits and not catching any fish:
+To sum up the taste and smell segment, here are a few tips to help you understand why you may be getting those quick hits and not catching any fish:

 - Always wash your hands before you go fishing.